 Michael on Burn Notice isn't above using guns, but he doesn't like them: "Don't fight your wars with guns.
 Guns make you stupid.
 Fight your wars with duct tape.
 Duct tape makes you smart".

 In Doctor Who, the Doctor doesn't like guns.
 In the vast majority of stories he does not handle guns, even when they are available, and even on the odd occasion that the enemy is not Immune to Bullets.
 He does use a variety of super-science methods that usually turn out to be no less lethal.
 For example, he often uses his sonic screwdriver as a projectile weapon.
 When he does use a gun, it's usually to show that the Godzilla Threshold has been crossed or do something besides shoot directly at the enemy.
+At times the justification has been made that if you have a gun and an enemy, your inclination is to use the gun to kill your enemy, while he'd prefer to see if there's another way first.
 Examples and exceptions include: